o7q/cubeLauncher/README.md

 ---

 <b>cubeLauncher</b> \
-Programmed with C# and .NET Framework 4.8
+Written in C# with .NET Framework 4.8